cynthiabaseman/cynthiabaseman.github.io/projects.md

   <img src="{{ '/images/CHI2026_veterans.png' | relative_url }}" alt="" style="display: block;margin:auto;">
     </div>
     <div style="flex: 2; max-width: 667;">
-    <p> <b>Human-centered Perspectives on a Clinical Decision Support System for Intensive Outpatient Veteran PTSD Care</b> <br> <a href= "https://arxiv.org/abs/2603.03467"><em> To Appear in CHI 2026</em> </a> <br><br> Technology offers opportunities to support a psychotherapist's negotiation between patient self-reports and clinical intuition.
+    <p> <b>Human-centered Perspectives on a Clinical Decision Support System for Intensive Outpatient Veteran PTSD Care</b> <br> <a href= "https://dl.acm.org/doi/10.1145/3772318.3791575"><em> CHI 2026</em> </a> <br><br> Technology offers opportunities to support a psychotherapist's negotiation between patient self-reports and clinical intuition.
 We designed a prototype of a clinical decision support system (CDSS) for treating veterans with PTSD in an intensive outpatient program.
 We then conducted a two-phase interview study to collect perspectives from practicing clinicians and former patients.
 Our analysis distills opportunities for a CDSS and larger challenges related to context and deployment, which we then reframe through three human-centered perspectives: distributed cognition, situated learning, and infrastructural inversion. </p>
     </div>
 </div>